nustackdev/nustack.dev/philosophy.md

 Define a new storage backend.
 It works with existing everything.

 The protocols are the stable points.
 Implementations flow through them.
-This is why the term layer is mostly abstract — it's the algebra, not the inhabitants.

 ## Data Programming